Shubham09996/SehatSphere/README.md

 Once both the backend and frontend servers are running, you can access the application in your web browser, typically at `http://localhost:5173`.

 ### Roles and Access 🎭
-HealthSphere supports multiple user roles, each with specific access levels:
+SehatSphere supports multiple user roles, each with specific access levels:
 - **Patient**: 🧑‍⚕️ Can book appointments, view health records, prescriptions, donations, and orders.
 - **Doctor**: 🩺 Can manage appointments, write prescriptions, access patient health records, and update schedules.
 - **Hospital**: 🏥 (Further integration may be needed to define hospital-specific roles and features).